deepset-ai/haystack/docs/_src/api/api/preprocessor.md

 - `split_by`: Unit for splitting the document.
 Can be "word", "sentence", or "passage".
 Set to None to disable splitting.
 - `split_length`: Max. number of the above split unit (e.g. words) that are allowed in one document.
 For instance, if n -> 10 & split_by ->
 "sentence", then each output document will have 10 sentences.
+- `split_overlap`: Word overlap between two adjacent documents after a split.
+Setting this to a positive number essentially enables the sliding window approach.
-- `split_stride`: Length of striding window over the splits.
-For example, if split_by -> `word`, split_length -> 5 & split_stride -> 2, then the splits would be like:
+For example, if split_by -> `word`,
+split_length -> 5 & split_overlap -> 2, then the splits would be like:
 [w1 w2 w3 w4 w5, w4 w5 w6 w7 w8, w7 w8 w10 w11 w12].
-Set the value to None to disable striding behaviour.
+Set the value to None to ensure there is no overlap among the documents after splitting.
 - `split_respect_sentence_boundary`: Whether to split in partial sentences if split_by -> `word`.
 If set to True, the individual split will always have complete sentences & the number of words will be <= split_length.